JSN190/Eyetinerary-API/README.md

 details.
 These can also be declared in a `.env` file for development purposes.

-Afterwards, the application can be started using one of the following commands.
+Afterwards, you can start the application with one of the following commands.

 ```sh